apichlkostner/CarND-Vehicle-Detection/README.md

 Though it was mentioned in the course that with 8 pixels per cell the result should be better since it can better detect the car lights this value has no better accuracy in the test set.
 Additionally the feature vector is so much larger that the calculation time is too high.

-## Color features
+The implementation is in `FeatureExtract.py` in the method `calc_hog_features()` (line 9)

 Best results were obtained with the color spaces YUV and YCrCb.
 Finally YCrCb was choosen though the other gave similar results.

-The histogram used 16 bins.
+## Color features
+From the three color components a histogram with each 16 bins was used as color features.

 ## Spatial features
 As spatial features the image is resized from 64x64 pixels to 16x16 pixels and the values are taken as feature.
 This feature type didn't help much to have a better test set accuracy but gave better results in the video.

 ## Feature normalization
-The feature vectors are normalized using the `StanderdScaler` of `sklearn`.
+The feature vectors are normalized using the `StandardScaler` of `sklearn`.
 It's calculated from the training data features in `Model.py` in line 108.
 Then it's saved with the other model data.
 ## Classifier
 The classifier choosen was a linear SVM.
 Since the feature vector is relatively large compared to the number of training samples the linear SVM should give a good result without overfitting.